#15 Notre Dame Fighting Irish Bowl Game Projections

 College Football News– Gator Bowl vs. South Carolina

 Well, there is certainly some consistency here!
-I guess we’ll see if anything changes after championship Sunday.
+I guess we’ll see if anything changes after the games on championship weekend conclude.
+There are a few more bowl projections out there, but they all say the same thing, so what is the point in continuing to link more of them?

 Paul M. Banks is the owner/manager of The Sports Bank and author of “Transatlantic Passage: How the English Premier League Redefined Soccer in America,” as well as “No, I Can’t Get You Free Tickets: Lessons Learned From a Life in the Sports Media Industry.”